gildas/puppet-me/README.md

   contains the default user for various authentications (like cifs/smb).
   Default: current user.
 - --vagrant-home *path*
-  Contains the location where vagrant user work data will be stored.
+  Contains the location where [Vagrant](http://vagrantup.com) user work data will be stored.
   Default value: $HOME/.vagrant.d
 - --vagrant-vmware-license *path*
-  Contains the location of the license file for the Vagrant VMWare Plugin.
+  Contains the location of the license file for the [Vagrant VMWare Plugin](https://www.vagrantup.com/vmware).
 - --verbose
   Runs the script verbosely, that's by default.
 - --virtualbox-home *path*